carpentries/instructor-training/_episodes/11-practice-teaching.md

 > 4. After everyone in the group of three has finished teaching,
 >     watch the videos as a group.
 >     Everyone gives feedback on all three videos,
 >     i.e., people give feedback on themselves as well as on others.
+>     Keep an eye on the time during feedback, especially if your group has more than 3 people,
+>     to be sure to leave time for everyone.
 > 5. After everyone has given feedback on all of the videos,
 >     return to the main group and put everyone's feedback about you into the Etherpad.
 >
 > **Distributed trainings:**
 > Your Trainer will split the group into virtual break-out rooms.
 Follow the instructions above
 > but do not record each other.
 Instead, give each person feedback immediately after they finish their
 > turn teaching.
-Also with in this setup one person should be responsible for the timekeeping.
 >
 > This exercise should take about 25 minutes.
 {: .challenge}